What Is The Average Square Footage Of A House?

 Bigger homes tend to be farther from urban centers, which can drive up transportation costs and commute times depending on one’s place of work.

-Ask yourself whether the extra square footage in your home is worth the time and expense this might cost.
+Ask yourself whether the extra square footage in your home is worth the time and expense.

 Higher Energy Costs

-It should be no surprise that bigger homes typically have higher energy bills.
+It should be no surprise that bigger homes typically have higher energy bills, especially when it comes to heating.
 If sustainability is a priority for you, a smaller home with energy-efficient features may be a better fit.

 However, with newer homes built with energy-efficient features and older homes upgraded for lower energy consumption, you can find a large home to buy that runs more sustainably.